lucaspulliese/next-ecommerce/README.md

 # Next.js Ecommerce

 This repo contains a work in progress Ecommerce responsive made with Next.js.
-I'm doing this to learn and practice more about React, Redux and Next.js.
+I'm doing this to learn and practice React, Redux and Next.js.

 ## Design